thyrlian/AgileNotifier/README.md

   * TTS service benefits from online MARY TTS Web Client: http://mary.dfki.de:59125/  While it has limited languages support, please check before use.
   * play command comes from package sox which is not pre-installed, you have to install manually beforehand by:
   * ```sudo apt-get install sox libsox-fmt-all```

+##License
+Copyright (c) 2016 Jing Li.
+See the LICENSE file for license rights and limitations (MIT).